CrossRealms/Splunk-Cyences-App-for-Splunk/docs/index.md

 * User Inventory Table

-Cyences has other unique first in the market features on Splunk, like Alert Digest, Device Inventory, User Inventory, Network Telemetry, etc.
+Cyences has other unique first in the market features on Splunk, like Alert Digest, Device Inventory, User Inventory, Network Telemetry, SOC AI Integration etc.

 * **Alert Digest and Critical Email Alert**: In Cyences 3.0.0, we introduce a better way to look at alerts from Splunk so user don't get spammed by so many alerts from Splunk and get the critical alerts immediately while keeping the inbox clean.
 In Cyences user can configure their email address at once and get all the critical events from all the alerts without configuring their email on all of them separately.
 In addition to that Cyences has an alert called Digest Alert which sends all the medium and high severity notable events from all the alerts as a digest email only once a day.
 Please refer to [Cyences Email Settings for Alerts]({{ site.baseurl }}/install_configure/configuration/#cyences-email-settings-for-alerts) section for configuration guide and more information.